-A The dog will be kept in the Executive headteachers' office when in school.
-(Usually Monday, Wednesday and Friday mornings)
+A The dog will be kept in the headteachers' office when in school.

-The office is separate to the classroom and any communal or play areas and staff will ensure that the dog only comes into contact with children who are happy to ahve contact and have permission.
+The office is separate to the classroom and any communal or play areas and staff will ensure that the dog only comes into contact with children who are happy to have contact and have permission.
 All contact with children is under adult supervision.
 The dog will also attend meetings with staff to support further socialisation, following consultation with staff beforehand.